dmmulroy/tsc.nvim/README.md

 }
 ```

-With this configuration, you can use keys for flag names and their corresponding values to enable/disable the flag (in the case of `noEmit = true`) or provide a function (as in the case of the `project`).
+With this configuration, you can use keys for flag names and their corresponding values to enable/disable the flag (in the case of `noEmit = true`), provide a function (as in the case of the `project`) or enable watch mode.
 This makes the configuration more explicit and easier to read.
 Additionally, the flags option is backwards compatible and can accept a string value if you prefer a simpler configuration:

 ```lua
 flags = "--noEmit",